Haivision/srt/docs/socket-groups.md

 multicast feature in order to send payloads, while the control communication is still sent over the unicast link.

+From the application point of view it is important to remember several rules concerning groups:

+1. A group is connected when at least one member link is connected.
+2. Disconnected links are removed from the group and are not reconnected.
+3. The application may try to connect a new link at any time.
+This can also succeed or fail, and only a successfully connected link becomes a member of the group.

+In other words, links in socket groups are never "defined" - they can only be "established".
+When they get broken, they are simply removed from the group.
+It's up to the application to re-establish them.

+The group members can be also in appropriate states.
+The freshly created member that is in the process of connecting is in "pending" state.
+When the connection succeeds, it's in "idle" state.
+Then, when it's used for transmission, it's in "active" state.
+If an operation on the link fails at any stage, it is removed from the group.

+In Broadcast and Balancing group types, the "idle" links are activated once they are found ready for sending as well as they report readiness for reading - "idle" is only a temporary state between being freshly connected and being used for transmission.
+In Backup groups it is possible for a link to turn from "active" back to "idle" state.

 Details for the group types: